nid-amn/Twitter-Sentiment-Analysis/README.md

 **Table of Content**

-1.Importing all the essential libraries
+1. Importing all the essential libraries

 2. Loading the dataset